mbeddr/mps-platform-docs/src/doc/docs/mps_internal/classloading.md

 # Classloading

+Class loading is a process of dynamically loading Java classes into the Java Virtual Machine (JVM) at runtime.
+It is performed by an instance of the *java.lang.ClassLoader* class, which is responsible for finding, loading, and initializing the classes.
+Class loading is essential for the Java runtime system, as it allows the JVM to run Java programs without knowing about the underlying files or file systems.
+In MPS, you can reload most classes when they change automatically or through the action *Reload All Classes* to reload the classes of all modules.

 ## Classloaders

 Bootstrap class loaders, IDEA plugin class loaders, and module class loaders are the different available class loaders.